How to develop software the secure, Gary McGraw way

 Gary McGraw: And I didn't disappear in a puff of logic.

-Robert Westervelt: There have been Google researchers that have
+Robert Westervelt: There have been Google researchers that have been coming

 out with vulnerabilities . . .